 No artistic experience is necessary to attend the programme.
 At the end of the course an in-house accreditation certificate will be awarded to participants.

 The training course has been developed and will be led by Jole Bortoli,Art to Heart’s Direcror.
-Jole has extensive experience in working with children through the arts.
+Jole has extensive experience in working with people through the arts.
 She has designed workshops for adults that are specifically designed at developing their confidence when working creatively with children or adults.
 She focuses first on allowing each adult to be creative, individually and with others.

 Get in touch to book your place, or pay now using Paypal below.